PhotoStructure has a number of filters that all must pass for a photo or video to be added to your library.

 If the JPEG is found to be corrupt it will be skipped.
 This may be due to bitrot or file truncation due to a failed backup.

 If the image is too small, it will be skipped.
 The default minimum dimension is 480 pixels for images, and 240 pixels for videos.
 The default minimum filesize is 50 KB.
 These defaults can be changed with the

 If a file is too large, it will be skipped.
 This mostly applies to videos, and prevents your NAS from filling up with transcoded versions of that 45 minute piano recital that you’ll never watch.
 This defaults to 500 MB, and can be changed with the

 Images must have a make and model in their metadata.
 This filter prevents screenshots, downsampled photos, and web cache images from being imported into your library.
 This filter can be disabled by setting

 falsein your library settings, or setting the

 PS_REQUIRE_MAKE_MODELenvironment variable to

 PhotoStructure will refuse to walk into directories that have the same path element more than 7 times.
-This helps avoid infinite filesystem loops.
+This helps avoid getting stuck in infinite filesystem loops caused by symbolic links.